avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-19-8-talk-to-alexa.md

 ### Other Multi-Turn interactions to Try

 * Say "Alexa, Wikipedia" - you'll have the option of looking up any subject without having to speak the wake word before the subject.
+* Say "Alexa, play Yes Sire" - open up a top-rated Medieval themed game!
+* Say "Alexa, let's chat" to start a discussion with our new chat bots.

 ---